-Manuscript.
-The spelling, capitalization, and punctuation are as shown.
-[Daniel H. Ludlow, "The Title Page," in The Book of Mormon: First Nephi, The Doctrinal Foundation, p.
-21]
+(Daniel H. Ludlow, "The Title Page," in The Book of Mormon: First Nephi, The Doctrinal Foundation, p.
+21)

-Title Page (Arrangement) [Illustration #3]: An excerpt from the Wayne Sentinel dated 26 June 1829 regarding the future publication of the Book of Mormon and containing the text of what we now call the title page.
-Note that the text is separated into an introduction and two paragraphs.
-[Daniel H. Ludlow, "The Title Page," in The Book of Mormon: First Nephi, The Doctrinal Foundation, p.
-24]
+Title Page Illustration #3: An excerpt from the Wayne Sentinel dated 26 June 1829 regarding the future publication of the Book of Mormon and containing the text of what we now call the title page.
+Note that the text is separated into an introduction and two paragraphs.3

-Title Page (Arrangement) [Illustration #4]: A reproduction of the title page in the first edition (1830) of the Book of Mormon.
-Note that the wording, the essential punctuation, and the paragraphs are identical to that in the article already published in the Wayne Sentinel.
-[Daniel H. Ludlow, "The Title Page," in The Book of Mormon: First Nephi, The Doctrinal Foundation, p.
-25] [See also The Church of Jesus Christ of Latter-day Saints and Deseret Book Company, 150th Year Anniversary Facsimile of the 1830 Edition of the Book of Mormon, 1980] [See also John W. Welch & J. Gregory Welch, Charting the Book of Mormon: Visual Aids for Personal Study and Teaching, Chart 165]
+(Daniel H. Ludlow, "The Title Page," in The Book of Mormon: First Nephi, The Doctrinal Foundation, p.
+25; see also The Church of Jesus Christ of Latter-day Saints and Deseret Book Company, 150th Year Anniversary Facsimile of the 1830 Edition of the Book of Mormon, 1980; see also John W. Welch & J. Gregory Welch, Charting the Book of Mormon: Visual Aids for Personal Study and Teaching, Chart 165.)

 One change was made in the title page in the second edition (1837).
 The clause "An abridgment taken from the book of Ether" was moved from the last part of the first paragraph to the beginning of the second paragraph, bringing the two elements about the book of Ether together.
 This clause has remained in this position in all subsequent editions in English.

-The 1840 edition of the title page is virtually identical to the 1837 edition, except that the word Moroni appears after the second paragraph.
+The 1840 edition of the title page is virtually identical to the 1837 edition, except that the word Moroni appears after the second paragraph (see additional commentary).
 The name Moroni also is printed in the same place both in the LDS edition of 1852 and in the RLDS editions of 1874 and 1908.
-[And also the 1999 Restored Covenant Edition--see the illustration #5 below]
+(And also the 1999 Restored Covenant Edition--see the illustration #5 below)

 The only other changes between the 1830 and the 1981 editions in the words used, spelling, or word order are shown as follows: